deephaven/examples/cryptocurrency/README.md

 Go to [http://localhost:10000/ide](http://localhost:10000/ide) to view the tables in the top right **Panels** tab!

 ## Variables
 - **`secondsToSleep`:** Integer number of seconds between data pulls.
 It is recommended that this number is 10 or higher.
 Note that too frequent requests will generate an HTTP status: '429 Too Many Requests'.
+The [CoinGecko free API](https://www.coingecko.com/en/api/documentation) has a rate limit of 50 calls/minute.
 - **`daysHistory`:** Integer number of days to collect history.
 Data has automatic granularity.
    - Minutely data will be returned for a duration within 1 day.
    - Hourly data will be returned for a duration between 1 day and 90 days.